J-Ramalho/industRial/docs/4_msa.md

 </div>

 Pharmaceutical production setups combine extreme high volumes with stringent quality demands.
 In this context many manufacturing plants have inline automatic measurement devices providing automatic data collection to a central database but it is not uncommon to see hand held devices and manual log of measurements in spreadsheets.
 In an age of machine learning and sophisticated predictive tools this may seem awkward but it is common to see coexisting old and new approaches on the shop floor.
 A recurring check of measurement devices is the famous gage r&R. r&R stands for reproducibility and Reproductibility which combined give the instrument precision, according to the ISO 5725.
-In any case automatic or manual the way to assess the measuremen device should follow the same approach.
+In any case automatic or manual the way to assess the measurement device should follow the same approach.

 In our case we're looking into a pharmaceutical company where a <b class="highlight">tablet compaction process</b> the quality measurement system requires the Production Operator to sample tablets on a regular basis and log the thickness in a spreadsheet on the line.
 Measurements are done with a micrometer build and acquired specifically for this purpose that has a fixture developed to fit the shape of the tablet.